UNICORE-EU/uftp/README.md

 WORKING BINARIES can be
 [downloaded from SourceForge](https://sourceforge.net/projects/unicore/files)

-DOCUMENTATION for End-users and administrators can be found att [UFTP-Docs](https://uftp-docs.readthedocs.io)
+DOCUMENTATION for users and administrators can be found at [UFTP-Docs](https://uftp-docs.readthedocs.io)

  * core - contains the core Java library, as well as a